 The Return of the Reels Gala takes place on Friday, October 17th at 7:30pm at the Orpheum Theatre and is sponsored by Jack Daniels.
-The film and Q&A will be followed by an after party at Old Cowtown Museum and a Midnight Screening of Sergio Leone's A FISTFULL OF DOLLARS at the Orpheum.
+The film and Q&A will be followed by an after party at Old Cowtown Museum.
+Tickets are $25, and include the YOJIMBO screening, afterparty and A FISTFUL OF DOLLARS screening.

 Special Guest Stephen Prince